Drew Starbird, Ph. D., MBA '84

 Much of the research on entrepreneurs and entrepreneurship focuses on the personal characteristics and experiences that motivate one to start and run a business.
 Inevitably, this research centers on positive characteristics and experiences: a good education, a supportive family, a favorable socio-cultural environment.
 Good things that lead to good outcomes.

-In an intriguing new study, two academics from Canada propose the “challenge-based” model for entrepreneurship.
+In an intriguing study, two academics from Canada propose the “challenge-based” model for entrepreneurship.
 Challenge-based entrepreneurs are motivated by difficult or traumatic experiences that are the result of negative economic, socio-cultural, physical, cognitive, or emotional conditions.
 The research is driven by the observation that entrepreneurs are more common in populations of immigrants, combat veterans, and the physically disabled than in the general population.
 Bad things that lead to good outcomes.
 They call them “underdog” entrepreneurs.

 How do underdogs become underdog entrepreneurs?
 The key to turning bad things into good outcomes is a positive adaptive response.
 Individuals who face alienation, uncertainty, incapacity, and lack of opportunity must adapt if they are to survive, let alone be successful.
 They must work harder, take more chances, seek more help from others, and do things differently than their more fortunate friends.
 The authors identify several skills that are common among underdog entrepreneurs:

 - Work discipline.
 Underdog entrepreneurs don’t start on third base.
 They have to work harder than everyone else just to get a chance at bat.

 - Persistence.
 Persistence in the face of the personal challenges facing underdogs is truly inspiring.
 They don’t give up.

 - Risk tolerance.
 Financial risk is minor in the face of the personal risks that underdog entrepreneurs must take on in order to start and run a business.
 They have an uncommon ability to overcome the fear of failure.